On the Kodaira problem for uniruled K\"ahler spaces

 A \emph{resolution of singularities} of a complex space $X$ is a proper bimeromorphic morphism $f \from \wt X \to X$, where $\wt X$ is smooth.
 We say that the resolution is \emph{projective} if $f$ is a projective morphism.
 In this case, if $X$ is projective (resp.~compact \kahler) then so is $\wt X$.
-A resolution is said to be \emph{strong} if it is an isomorphism over the smooth locus of $X$.
+A resolution is said to be \emph{strong} if it is an isomor\-phism over the smooth locus of $X$.
+A \emph{log resolution} is a resolution whose exceptional locus is a simple normal crossings divisor in $\wt X$.
 It will be important for us that resolving singularities is not only possible any-old-how, but there is a canonical way of doing so:

-\begin{thm}[Functorial resolutions] There exists a \emph{resolution functor} which assigns to any complex space $X$ a strong projective resolution $\pi_X \from \cR(X) \to X$, such that $\cR$ commutes with smooth maps in the following sense: For any smooth morphism $f \from W \to X$, there is a unique smooth morphism $\cR(f) \from \cR(W) \to \cR(X)$ such that the following diagram is a fibre product square.
+\begin{thm}[Functorial resolutions] There exists a \emph{resolution functor} which assigns to any complex space $X$ a strong projective log resolution $\pi_X \from \cR(X) \to X$, such that $\cR$ commutes with smooth maps in the following sense: For any smooth morphism $f \from W \to X$, there is a unique smooth morphism $\cR(f) \from \cR(W) \to \cR(X)$ such that the following diagram is a fibre product square.

 \end{thm}

 \begin{proof} See~\cite[Thm.~3.45]{Kol07}. \end{proof}